ayenzky/webriq-cms/README.md

 Each collection has a list of fields (or files with their individual fields).
 Each field has a `label`, a `name` and a `widget`.

-Setting up the right collections is the main part of integrating netlify CMS with your site.
+Setting up the right collections is the main part of integrating webriq CMS with your site.
 It's where you decide exactly what content editors can work with, and what widgets should be used to edit each field of your various files or content types.